asynts/containers/README.md

 ### Details

 The goal is to run an application in an environment where it can not interact with other processes or files.
-The stdin and stdout file descriptors remain accessible and can be used to communicate with the host.
+The stdin, stdout and stderr file descriptors remain accessible and can be used to communicate with the host.

 The application itself can only see itself as `/sbin/init` and has no access to other files.